-Strategies Recommendations 9a: Monitor the implementation to proactively plan for infrastructure upgrades Prepare a detailed phasing plan as part of the Secondary Plan update 9b: Investigate the use of a Community Planning Permit System Review the opportunities and challenges of implementing a Community Planning Permit System within the Glendale area 9c: Allow for consideration of cross-border servicing between Niagara-on-the-Lake and St. Catharines Work with key stakeholders in the study area to understand their (re)development plans and impacts to infrastructure capacity 9d: Encourage the Town to investigate an area specific development charge by-law Consider development charges and other revenue sources for infrastructure improvements 9e: Provide direction for a Community Benefits Charge Strategy Include community amenities in the future Community Benefits Charge Strategy.
+Strategies Recommendations 9a: Monitor the implementation to proactively plan for infrastructure upgrades Prepare a detailed phasing plan as part of the Secondary Plan update 9b: Investigate the use of a Community Planning Permit System Review the opportunities and challenges of implementing a Community Planning Permit System within the Glendale area 9c: Allow for consideration of cross-border servicing between Niagara-on-the-Lake and St. Catharines Work with key stakeholders in the study area to understand their (re)development plans and impacts to infrastructure capacity 9d: Encourage the Town to investigate an area specific development charge by-law Consider development charges and other revenue sources for infrastructure improvements Include community amenities in the future Community Benefits Charge Strategy.